TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/OnPremise/readme.md

 ## Enable the Flogotester

-In order to test on-premise services using flow tester user first need to enable the flogotester service TCI Platform API.
+In order to test on-premise services using flow tester user first need to enable the flogotester service TCI Platform API.To know more, please refer [here](https://integration.cloud.tibco.com/docs/#Subsystems/tci-api/organization/flogo-tester-access.html?TocPath=TIBCO%2520Cloud%25E2%2584%25A2%2520Integration%2520API%257CManaging%2520an%2520Organization%2520with%2520the%2520TIBCO%2520Cloud%25E2%2584%25A2%2520Integration%2520API%257C_____11)

 Hit below API to enable the flogotester.

 **/v1/subscriptions/{subscriptionLocator}/flogotester**